shellylac/ALA_Toohey_Data/README.md

 The project relies on the following R packages:

-- here: For constructing file paths.
 - galah: Interface to the Atlas of Living Australia.
 - tidyverse: Data manipulation and visualization.
-- purrr: Functional programming tools.
-- lubridate: Date and time manipulation.
 - testthat: Unit testing framework.
-  Ensure all dependencies are installed and properly configured before running the scripts.